Ightham Mote

-Ightham Mote (/ˈaɪtəm ˈmoʊt/), Ightham, Kent is a medieval moated manor house.
+Ightham Mote (/ˈaɪtəm ˈmoʊt/), at Ightham, is a medieval moated manor house in Kent, England.
 The architectural writer John Newman describes it as "the most complete small medieval manor house in the county".

 Ightham Mote and its gardens are owned by the National Trust and are open to the public.
 The house is a Grade I listed building, and parts of it are a Scheduled Ancient Monument.

 History

 14th century–16th century

 The origins of the house date from circa 1340–1360.
-The earliest recorded owner is Sir Thomas Cawne, who was resident towards the middle of the 14th century.
-The house passed by the marriage of his daughter Alice to Nicholas Haute and their descendants, their grandson Richard Haute being Sheriff of Kent in the late 15th century.
+The earliest recorded owner is Sir Thomas Cawne, who fought in France with Edward the Black Prince and who acquired the Mote in the 1360s.
+He died in 1374 and there is a memorial to him in St Peter’s Church.
+In 1399 on the death of his son Robert the house passed by the marriage of Robert’s daughter Alice to Nicholas Haute and their descendants, their grandson Richard Haute being Sheriff of Kent in the late 15th century.
 It was then purchased in 1521 by the courtier Sir Richard Clement (d.1538).
 In 1591, Sir William Selby bought the estate.

 16th century-late 19th century

 The house remained in the Selby family for nearly 300 years.
 Sir William was succeeded by his nephew, also Sir William, who is notable for handing over the keys of Berwick-upon-Tweed to James I on his way south to succeed to the throne.
 He married Dorothy Bonham of West Malling but had no children.
 The Selbys continued until the mid-19th century when the line faltered with Elizabeth Selby, the widow of a Thomas who disinherited his only son.
 During her reclusive tenure, Joseph Nash drew the house for his multi-volume illustrated history Mansions of England in the Olden Time, published in the 1840s.
 A brownwash watercolour painting dated c.1828 by Samuel Palmer shows that part of the building had been converted to an oast house.

 The house passed to a cousin, Prideaux John Selby, a distinguished naturalist, sportsman and scientist.
-On his death in 1867, he left Ightham Mote to a daughter, Mrs Lewis Marianne Bigge.
-Her second husband, Robert Luard, changed his name to Luard-Selby.
-Ightham Mote was rented-out in 1887 to American Railroad magnate William Jackson Palmer and his family.
-For three years Ightham Mote became a centre for the artists and writers of the Aesthetic Movement with visitors including John Singer Sargent, Henry James, and Ellen Terry.
+On his death in 1867 he left the house to his daughter Lewis Marianne Bigge.
+Her second husband, Robert Luard (with whom she had two children, including the organist Bertram Luard-Selby, who had been born at Ightham Mote), changed his name to Luard-Selby.
+Ightham Mote was rented in 1887 to the American railway magnate William Jackson Palmer and his family and for three years became a centre for artists and writers of the Aesthetic Movement, with visitors including John Singer Sargent, Henry James and Ellen Terry.
 When Mrs Bigge died in 1889, the executors of her son Charles Selby-Bigge, a Shropshire land agent, put the house up for sale in July 1889.